Vaalley/kohai-ui/README.md

 # Kohai - Frontend Web Application

-A modern web application for tagging movies and video games built with SvelteKit and native CSS following atomic design principles.
+A modern web application for tagging video games built with SvelteKit and native CSS following atomic design principles.

-Kohai is a web application that enables users to associate descriptive words with movies and video games, creating a crowd-sourced tagging system.
+Kohai is a web application that enables users to associate descriptive words with video games, creating a crowdsourced tagging system.
 Users can view aggregated popular tags for each piece of media, providing an organic, community-driven description system.

 ## Technologies Used